Computer and Wifi Access Guidelines

 All users must agree to our Acceptable Use Policy before they can use the computers or the wireless network.
-Brief details are displayed on the PN computer screens.
-The full version is available for download or can be viewed in the library

 The categories that are blocked for everyone are Internet Watch Foundation categories (illegal sites, child pornography, and criminally obscene or racist sites); gambling; militancy and extremism; sex and nudity; violence.

 Library users must respect the privacy of other users, and refrain from attempting to view or read material being used by others.
-You must end your computer or wireless session if asked to do so by library staff.
+You must end your computer or wifi session if asked to do so by library staff.
 If a site is accessed that you think is offensive please tell library staff and we will investigate.

 For further information:

 Level Crossing Road